Skip to main content

 Killing in the Name of

 Mortal Kombat II is, unsurprisingly, a sequel to 2021's Mortal Kombat and the latest attempt to adapt the long running fighting game franchise for the big screen.
 There has been a bit of a shift in Hollywood over the five years since the last instalment and this film has a very different attitude.
-Gone is the attempt to "serious-up" the material as MKII fully embraces its dumb its video game roots.
+Gone is the attempt to "serious-up" the material as MKII fully embraces its dumb video game roots.
 It still isn't exactly good, but at least this time round it's bad in an enjoyable way.

 For those unfamiliar with the games, they are based around a fighting tournament that decides if an evil empire from another dimension, or "realm", gets to take over Earth.
 Think "Enter the Dragon" with superpowers and a hefty dose of inspiration from "Big Trouble in Little China".